vokal/Cat2Cat/README.md

 After running ImageNamer and adding the category or categories it produces, instead of calling `[UIImage imageNamed:@"backgroundImage"]`, you can now call `[UIImage ac_backgroundImage]` ensuring that you're always going to get the image you think you're getting, and giving you the benefit of autocomplete when you're trying to remember what in the hell you named that icon.

-ImageNamer is compatible with Xcode 5 projects targeting iOS 7 and above.*
+ImageNamer is compatible with Xcode 5 projects which can leverage Asset Catalogs (i.e., iOS 6 and above).

-\** - possibly also iOS 6, still need to investigate.*

 ##Usage
 ----
+###Directly from Xcode

-To use image namer, download the zip of this repo using the handy link at the right.
+Download the zip of this repo using the handy link at the right.
 Open the .xcodeproj, select the default build scheme, then select Edit Scheme...

 In the Arguments section, add three Arguments Passed On Launch to the build scheme, in this order: